Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

    * - upload
      - build and upload application with selected configuration
    * - run_openocd
-     - run openocd server with selected configuration
+     - run openocd server with selected configuration, and wait for gdb at port specified by $(GDB_PORT)
    * - run_gdb
-     - build and start gdb process with selected configuration
+     - build and start gdb process with selected configuration, and connect to localhost:$(GDB_PORT)
    * - debug
      - build and debug application with selected configuration
+   * - run_qemu
+     - run application on qemu machine with selected configuration
+   * - run_xlspike
+     - run application on xlspike with selected configuration
    * - size
      - show program size